Iagrah99/nc-fe-project/README.md

-# NC News Web App
+# 📰 NC News — Full Stack News Aggregator

 ## Project Summary

-Welcome to NC News!

-This project was built using React and styled with TailwindCSS.
+NC News is a full-stack news platform built as part of the solo project phase of the Northcoders Software Development bootcamp course.
+It allows users to browse, interact with, and manage articles and comments in a dynamic, user-friendly environment.

+## 🌐 Live Site

+Access the site <a href="https://nc-news-uk.netlify.app" target="_blank">here</a>.

+## 🚀 Features

+### 🔐 Authentication

+- Login as a registered user or continue as a guest.
+- Passwords are encrypted with bcrypt and stored securely in the database.

+### 📚 Articles

-NC News serves as the frontend for my backend RESTful API project.
-Users can browse and filter articles by topic, and sort them by date, comment count, or the number of votes.
-Articles can be ordered in either descending (default) or ascending order.
+- View all articles, filter by topic, and sort by date, comment count, or votes.

-Clicking on any article takes the user to a full view of the article, where they can upvote or downvote it, post comments, edit or delete their own comments (provided they are the signed-in user), and join discussions.

-Users can also switch accounts by signing in as a different predefined user from a preset list.

-The project showcases a user-centred design with dynamic, interactive functionality, seamless API integration, and responsive styling for an accessible browsing experience.

-## Hosted Live Version

-This version is hosted using the website hosting service, <a href="https://www.netlify.com/">Netlify</a>.

-This version can be found <a href="https://nc-news-uk.netlify.app" target="_blank">here</a>.
+- Authenticated users can create, edit, and delete their own articles.

+### 💬 Comments

+- Leave comments on articles.
+- Users can edit or delete their own comments.
+- Comments are voteable (upvote/downvote).
+- User homepage showcases their most popular comments.

+### 👤 User Profiles

+- View any user's public profile.
+- Displays profile picture, username, name, join date, and real-time online status.
+- Statistics: Total articles, comments, and cumulative karma from votes.

+## ⚙️ Tech Stack
+### 🖥️ Frontend:
+- React (CRA)
+- Axios for API communication
+- Tailwind CSS + custom CSS for styling
+- Date-fns for date formatting
+- Responsive design implemented using Tailwind's utility classes and media breakpoints

+### 🗄️ Backend:
+- Node.js & Express
+- PostgreSQL for relational data
+- pg-format for SQL query formatting
+- Jest for testing
+- bcrypt for secure password hashing

+### ☁️ Hosting & Deployment
+- Frontend: Hosted on Netlify
+- Backend API: Deployed via Fly.io
+- Database: Hosted on Supabase (PostgreSQL)

+### 🧪 Testing
+- The backend is thoroughly tested with Jest.
+- Tests cover API endpoints, error responses, and edge cases.

 ## Instructions